-- Review carryover - Collect school documentation (invitations, sign-in sheets, presentations etc.) of Annual Title I Meetings - Disseminate PFE Policy to stakeholders (district and school levels) - Disseminate School-Parent Compact to stakeholders (school-level) - at least annually (typically during the beginning of the year) parent-teacher conferences in elementary schools must discuss the School-Parent Compact with parents and family members as it relates to their child's achievement - Disseminate Parent/Guardian Notification Letters for Right to Know and TSI/CSI Status - Send notification letter to parents advising them that their child has been identified for Title I Services if running a TAS Program (notification letter, permission-to-serve form, denial-of-services form)

-- Review and update Title I personnel lists by school - Identify data collection method for Comparability calculations - Present school improvement plans to the local education agency Board.
-Seek approval, in accordance with your local board policy
+- Submit waiver requests - Collect school documentation (invitations, sign-in sheets, presentations etc.) of Annual Title I Meetings - by the End of September - Disseminate PFE Policy to stakeholders (District AND School Level) - Disseminate School-Parent Compact to stakeholders (parent-teacher conferences where compacts are discussed are required at the elementary level) - Disseminate Parent/Guardian Notification Letters for Right to Know and TSI/CSI Status - •Send notification letter to parents advising them that their child has been identified for Title I Services if - running a TAS Program (notification letter, permission-to-serve form, denial-of-services form) - Review and update Title I personnel lists by school - Identify data collection method for Comparability calculations - Present school improvement plans to the local education agency Board.
+Seek approval, in accordance - with your local board policy